-At its January 30, 2007 meeting CDC reviewed grant applications and approved funding of projects from the Community Development Block Grant and HOME Investment Partnership programs which were incorporated in the Draft Annual Action Plan FY2007-2008.
-Public hearings were conducted in various City neighborhoods to gather citizen input regarding the proposed Plan.
-The Annual Action Plan for 2007-2008 includes input received as a result of the public hearings.
+At its January 30, 2007 meeting the Community Development Commission (CDC) reviewed grant applications and recommended approval of funding of projects from the Community Development Block Grant and HOME Investment Partnership programs which were incorporated in the Draft Annual Action Plan.
+At its February 27, 2007 meeting, CDC reviewed the Draft AAP for FY2007/2008 and provided input, which was incorporated into the plan.